 But is it possible to turn this around?

 I say yes.
 As with corruption, it takes many years of hard work, even generations, but it is possible.
-In Sweden, it took 70 years to root out the corruption in the army after the Napoleonic wars in the 19th century.

 A first step in rooting out a narcissistic culture is to prevent new narcissists from getting through the door.
 That forces the organisation to hire more mature people.

-Likewise, they should be screened for narcissistic and psychopathic traits.
-It’s not too much to ask that we ensure our leaders are not self-absorbed, entitled, contemptuous of democracy, fundamentally untrustworthy and cannibalistic—eating anyone for breakfast, and spitting out the leftovers.
+It’s about time we ensure our leaders are not dependent on admiration, are contemptuous of democracy, fundamentally untrustworthy and cannibalistic—eating anyone for breakfast, and spitting out the leftovers.

-The Narcissistic Personality Inventory (NPI) is a widely recognised and reliable tool, often used in hiring processes.
 But one test is not enough.
-That is why politicians should be evaluated for narcissism and psychopathy every time they take up a new position—ideally by one or more psychologists.
-And the higher the office, the more rigorous the evaluation should be.
+That is why politicians should be evaluated for narcissism and psychopathy every time they take up a new position.

 In such a system, the Orange Man wouldn’t have stood a chance.